dzekelid/charges/_listings/stripe/charges-get-openapi.md

   /charges:
     get:
       summary: Get Charges
-      description: "Returns a list of charges you\u2019ve previously created.
-The charges are returned in sorted order, with the most recent charges appearing first."
+      description: Returns a list of charges you???ve previously created.
+The charges are returned in sorted order, with the most recent charges appearing first.
       operationId: getCharges
       x-api-path-slug: charges-get
       parameters: